JohanSP721/JohanSP721/README.md

 - 👋 Hi, I’m @JohanSP721( Johan Sarmiento Peña )
 - 👀 I’m interested in Python Go JavaScript(Node.js) HTML CSS (and all this frameworks for Frontend and Backend)
-- 🌱 I’m currently learning Angular and Flask
+- 🌱 I’m currently learning Vue and Flask
 - 💞️ I’m looking to collaborate on  Web Development Frontend or Backend
 - 📫 How to reach me Johan Sarmiento Peña on LinkedIn